NixOS/nix-book/README.md

 It shall offer a centralized autodidactic onboarding path into Nix and its surrounding ecosystem.

+**Note**: The project title is tentative, do not take it too seriously.
+It may change in the future.

 ## A vision for the journey into Nix, `nixpkgs`, and NixOS

 This book is supposed to fit between first impressions on the [Nix web site][nixos-org] and the reference manuals for [Nix][nix-manual], [Nixpkgs][nixpkgs-manual], [NixOS][nixos-manual].